"The value of history is, indeed, not scientific but moral: by liberalizing the mind, by deepening the sympathies, by fortifying the will,

 No such an Estates General had been convened for more than one hundred years previously and this one was only being called to assemble because of the depth of the crisis in the finances of the

 kingdom.
-It was accepted that the upcoming Estates General would feature voting "by Order" where each Estate would consider issues seperately and advise the king of the majority decisions reached
+It was accepted that the upcoming Estates General would feature voting "by Order" where each of the clerical, noble and commoner "Estates" would consider issues separately and advise the king of the majority decisions reached

 within that Estate.